Flixster: Bebo, Facebook, MySpace, Orkut

 Flixster developed applications for several social networking sites.
-These had many of the same features as the main Flixster site, such as ratings, reviews, and user-generated quizzes.
-In addition, all offered social media integration, and mobile app usage was offered free-of-charge, allowing more users to download it.
-The first of these apps was released in June 2007 on Facebook.
-In March 2008, a MySpace app followed, which had 3,923,506 users as of July 2008.
-This made it the then-fourth most popular application on the MySpace platform.
+They had many of the same features as the main Flixster site including ratings, reviews, and user-generated quizzes.
+In addition, all offered social media integration and mobile app usage was offered free-of-charge, allowing more users to download it.
+The first of the apps was released in June 2007 on Facebook.
+In March 2008, a MySpace app followed which had 3,923,506 users as of July 2008.
+That made it the then-fourth most popular application on the MySpace platform.
 In addition, Flixster also developed applications for Bebo and Orkut.

 Mobile and desktop platforms

 Android, Blackberry, iOS, Windows Phone

-In August 2008, Flixster released an iOS application, which allowed users to access movie showtimes, reviews, and trailers.
-The iPhone and iPod app for Flixster was the then-number-one movie app on the platform.
+In August 2008, Flixster released an iOS application which allowed users to access movie showtimes, reviews, and trailers.
+The iPhone and iPod app for Flixster was then the number one movie app on the platform.
 Flixster also released apps for Android mobile phones, Windows Phone, and BlackBerry phones.

-In August 2010, Flixster hit 20 million combined mobile app downloads and was ranked as the top movie app on iPhone, Android, and BlackBerry.

-In April 2014, Flixster's app was updated with Chromecast support, allowing users to "cast" movies to a Chromecast-connected device.
+In August 2010, Flixster got to 20 million combined mobile app downloads and was ranked as the top movie app on iPhone, Android, and BlackBerry.
+In April 2014, Flixster's app was updated with Chromecast support allowing users to "cast" movies to a Chromecast-connected device.
 A streaming-only app, Flixster Video, was also released.
-The app handled only movie streaming, as this function was removed from the Movies by Flixster app.
+The app handled only movie streaming, as the function was removed from the Movies by Flixster app.

 In November 2017, the Flixster app was removed from all non-U.S. stores.
 It was later restored in 2018, though without support for finding local movie screening times.